shangsuru/twitter-clone/README.md

 On the top right corner is an "Edit Profile Button" if the profile corresponds to the authenticated user, or a "Follow/Unfollow" Button.
 The following and followers count link to the Followers/Following Page of that user.

 Below the user information, all of the user's tweets are displayed.
-This requires infinite scrolling.

-#### Edit Profile Page

 We can change the username, bio, location, website link, profile and background image.

 #### Followers/Following Page